 Several farms or a village was responsible for providing a soldier or naval soldier, a cottage and some farmland for him.

-Provided a cavalryman or dragoon with a horse and other equipment.
+A farmer who provided a cavalryman or dragoon with a horse and other equipment.
+Usually the farmer got tax reduction for doing this.

 Brukare, Hemmansbrukare = farmer: